The Three Musketeers (1942 film)

-The Three Musketeers (Los tres mosqueteros) is a 1942 Mexican comedy film directed by Miguel M. Delgado and starring Cantinflas.
-It is based on the 1844 novel of the same name by Alexandre Dumas.
+The Three Musketeers (Los tres mosqueteros) is a 1942 Mexican comedy film directed by Miguel M. Delgado and starring Mario Moreno «Cantinflas», Janet Alcoriza, Consuelo Frank and Pituka de Foronda.
+This film is based on the 1844 novel of the same name by Alexandre Dumas.

 Plot

 Cantinflas and three friends return a stolen necklace to an actress who invites them to be extras at the CLASA film studios.
 While on the set, Cantinflas falls asleep and dreams that he is d'Artagnan, fighting on behalf of Queen Anne.